2i2c-org/team-compass/marketing/mailinglist.md

 Send new campaigns as your personal e-mail address (if you wish to identify personally with the e-mail), or with `hello@2i2c.org`.

-## Sign up for the mailing list
+## Add contacts to our mailing list

-Anyone can sign up for the mailing list [with this subscribe link](http://eepurl.com/hjHbff).

-## Our contact list

-Users sign up to the newsletter via our landing page's contact form at [2i2c.org#contact](https://2i2c.org#contact).
+Users sign up to the newsletter via our landing page's contact form at [2i2c.org/mailing-list](https://2i2c.org/mailing-list).
-Email addresses are imported into Mailchimp for the newsletter.
 **Do not manually add e-mail addresses** unless you know somebody wants to be on this list.

 To see our contact list in Mailchimp, go to {guilabel}`Audience` -> {guilabel}`All contacts`.